patrick012016/college-quiz-quizazu-mobile-app/README.md

 </div>
 </div>

-**Quizazu Android Client** is the mobile frontend for the **[College Quiz (Quizazu)](https://github.com/Lettulouz/CollegeQuiz)**.
-Designed as an interactive, real-time quiz platform, the client application enables synchronous participation in live quiz sessions, supports various question types, and real-time state management for competitive gameplay.
+**Quizazu Android app** is the native mobile frontend for the **[College Quiz (Quizazu)](https://github.com/patrick012016/college-quiz-quizazu)** platform.
+Engineered for interactive, real-time competitive gameplay, the app leverages bi-directional communication to ensure ultra-low latency state synchronization and seamless participation in live quiz sessions.

-As part of the broader Quizazu architecture which integrates a web client (ReactJS/Razor) and a centralized backend service (ASP.NET C# MVC & WebAPI) - this repository contains the source code for the native Android application implemented in Java.
+This repository houses the source code for the Java-based Android application.
+It serves as a core component of the broader Quizazu cross-platform ecosystem, alongside a React & Razor web client and a centralized ASP.NET WebAPI backend.

 ## Table of contents